- This machine should not be operated without induction.

 - Turn on extraction, and power to the band saw

-- Press the green button on the upper section of the bandsaw to start - wait a few seconds for the blade to get up to speed.
+- Turn the isolator switch on and turn on the bandsaw by pushing the green button on the left side of the machine - wait a few seconds for the blade to get up to speed.
 If there are any unpleasant noises, kill the power, and contact a woodtech

 - Make sure you are stood comfortably in front of the bandsaw, with the teeth of the blade pointing straight at you.